Loading...

 Every two months APA circulates members with its latest Bulletin.
 A copy is also displayed on our notice board in fromt of Terry White Chemmart & there’s a QR link to the website on the community notice board outside the Avalon Recreation Centre.
 A copy is also kept in the Avalon Community Library.

-Read Bulletin no. 120, featuring the AGM, new committee members needed, Meet the Candidates event, tree update, APA stand at Car Boot Sale.
+Read Bulletin no. 120, featuring the AGM, new committee members needed, tree update, APA stand at Avalon Info Day.

 Careel Shopping Village to go?

 For a comprehensive submission by planning consultant Bill Tulloch on behalf of a nearby resident, see here.
-APA has made a submission on this development.
-Plans are on exhibition until 16 October, so please make a submission here.
+APA has made a submission on this development, as has Jacqui Scruby MP, Member fof Pittwater.
+Plans are on exhibition until 16 October, but you can make a submission after this date.
+Make a submission here.

 Northern Beaches Council is proposing to introduce a 30km/h speed limit in some sections of the north Avalon to Palm Beach localities, east of but not including Barrenjoey Road.
 Beach See the maps and more information on the NBC webpage here.

-The deadline for public submissions is Wednesday 6 November 2024.
-To make a submission, click here.
+The deadline for public submissions has now been extended to Sunday 24 November 2024.
+For more information and to make a submission, click here.

-John Dengate to speak at APA 2024 Annual General Meeting
+John Dengate was the special guest speaker at the APA 2024 Annual General Meeting

 John Dengate is a media naturalist and author who has presented wildlife and environmental items on radio and TV for over 30 years.
 His enthusiasm for wildlife has helped many people to discover what an amazing world we live in.
-He has written a range of books and articles on Australian natural history including the definitive guide to attracting birds to your backyard, items on natural pest control, and a wide variety of work on our fascinating wildlife.
+John gave a fascinating illustrated presentation of wildlife living in Avalon Beach as well as some other close encounters, for instance with a 200kg adult male gorilla in Africa.

 1112 Barrenjoey Road (former general store) onsite conference with Land & Environment Court